 Fire opal stones are quite different from the opals we’ve become used to.
 These stones were virtually unknown to the rest of the world until the Spanish reached what’s now known as Mexico and Central America.
 Prior to that, the European gemstone market was fixated on a small supply of opals from Hungary.

-Fire opals are thought to have been used in Aztec culture as far back as 850 A.D.
+The fire opal gemstone is thought to have been used in Aztec culture as far back as 850 A.D.
 Fire opal stones were found in Aztec burial sites, often worn as jewellery or incorporated into artworks and figurines.
-These opals are unique in that their base colours range from transparent yellow through to orange and deep, cherry red and they certainly live up to their fiery name!
+These opals are unique in that their base colours range from transparent yellow through to red orange and deep, cherry red and they certainly live up to their fiery name!

 What Is The Difference Between Opal And Fire Opal?